HewlettPackard/dc-rl/README.md

 ### Battery Environment
-The Battery Environment simulates the charging and discharging cycles of batteries used in the data center.
+The **Battery** Environment simulates the charging and discharging cycles of batteries used in the DC.
 It models how batteries can be charged from the grid during periods of low carbon intensity and provide auxiliary energy during periods of high carbon intensity.
-This environment helps in assessing the effectiveness of battery management strategies in reducing the carbon footprint and optimizing energy usage in the data center.
+This environment helps in assessing the effectiveness of battery management strategies in reducing the carbon footprint and optimizing energy usage in the DC.

 #### Observation Space
 - Time of Day and Year: The sine and cosine representation of the hour of the day and the day of the year, providing a periodic understanding of time.